I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdevicecreateisochurb.md

 <p>This method also might return other <a href="https://msdn.microsoft.com/library/windows/hardware/ff557697">NTSTATUS values</a>.</p>

 ## -remarks
-<p>Before calling <b>WdfUsbTargetDeviceCreateIsochUrb</b>, a driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/hh439428">WdfUsbTargetDeviceCreateWithParameters</a>.
+<p>Before calling <b>WdfUsbTargetDeviceCreateIsochUrb</b>, a driver must call <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdevicecreatewithparameters.md">WdfUsbTargetDeviceCreateWithParameters</a>.
 If successful, <b>WdfUsbTargetDeviceCreateIsochUrb</b> returns a handle to a framework memory object that describes the newly allocated isochronous URB.</p>

-<p>A driver can call <b>WdfUsbTargetDeviceCreateIsochUrb</b> to allocate a URB structure before calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff550088">WdfUsbTargetDeviceFormatRequestForUrb</a>.</p>
+<p>A driver can call <b>WdfUsbTargetDeviceCreateIsochUrb</b> to allocate a URB structure before calling <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdeviceformatrequestforurb.md">WdfUsbTargetDeviceFormatRequestForUrb</a>.</p>

 <p>Typically, a driver calls <b>WdfUsbTargetDeviceCreateIsochUrb</b> from within a <a href="wdf.request_handlers">request handler</a>.</p>

 <p>The memory object and its buffer are deleted when the parent object is deleted.
-A driver can also delete a memory object and its buffer by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff548734">WdfObjectDelete</a>.</p>
+A driver can also delete a memory object and its buffer by calling <a href="..\wdfobject\nf-wdfobject-wdfobjectdelete.md">WdfObjectDelete</a>.</p>

-<p>For related information, see the Remarks section of <a href="https://msdn.microsoft.com/library/windows/hardware/hh439423">WdfUsbTargetDeviceCreateUrb</a>.</p>
+<p>For related information, see the Remarks section of <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdevicecreateurb.md">WdfUsbTargetDeviceCreateUrb</a>.</p>

 <p>The following code example is based on the PerformIsochTransfer routine in the Isorwr sample driver.
 The example calls <b>WdfUsbTargetDeviceCreateIsochUrb</b> to allocate an isochronous USB request block.
 The example determines the number  of bytes required to hold the isochronous transfer request, and then manually configures the URB header and the isochronous packets in the URB.
-At this point, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff551139">WdfUsbTargetPipeFormatRequestForUrb</a>, as shown in the example in  <a href="https://msdn.microsoft.com/library/windows/hardware/hh439423">WdfUsbTargetDeviceCreateUrb</a>.</p>

-<p>Before calling <b>WdfUsbTargetDeviceCreateIsochUrb</b>, a driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/hh439428">WdfUsbTargetDeviceCreateWithParameters</a>.
-If successful, <b>WdfUsbTargetDeviceCreateIsochUrb</b> returns a handle to a framework memory object that describes the newly allocated isochronous URB.</p>

-<p>A driver can call <b>WdfUsbTargetDeviceCreateIsochUrb</b> to allocate a URB structure before calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff550088">WdfUsbTargetDeviceFormatRequestForUrb</a>.</p>

-<p>Typically, a driver calls <b>WdfUsbTargetDeviceCreateIsochUrb</b> from within a <a href="wdf.request_handlers">request handler</a>.</p>

-<p>The memory object and its buffer are deleted when the parent object is deleted.
-A driver can also delete a memory object and its buffer by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff548734">WdfObjectDelete</a>.</p>

-<p>For related information, see the Remarks section of <a href="https://msdn.microsoft.com/library/windows/hardware/hh439423">WdfUsbTargetDeviceCreateUrb</a>.</p>

-<p>The following code example is based on the PerformIsochTransfer routine in the Isorwr sample driver.
-The example calls <b>WdfUsbTargetDeviceCreateIsochUrb</b> to allocate an isochronous USB request block.
-The example determines the number  of bytes required to hold the isochronous transfer request, and then manually configures the URB header and the isochronous packets in the URB.
-At this point, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff551139">WdfUsbTargetPipeFormatRequestForUrb</a>, as shown in the example in  <a href="https://msdn.microsoft.com/library/windows/hardware/hh439423">WdfUsbTargetDeviceCreateUrb</a>.</p>
+At this point, the driver can call <a href="..\wdfusb\nf-wdfusb-wdfusbtargetpipeformatrequestforurb.md">WdfUsbTargetPipeFormatRequestForUrb</a>, as shown in the example in  <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdevicecreateurb.md">WdfUsbTargetDeviceCreateUrb</a>.</p>

 ## -requirements
 <table>